marcelinollano/stupidmaraca/README.md

 **A:** It was [@denegro](https://twitter.com/denegro)'s original idea and he also did the cute graphics. [@ferblape](https://twitter.com/ferblape) and [@marcelinollano](https://twitter.com/marcelinollano) implemented the thing, mostly copying from Stack Overflow. [@kekoponte](https://twitter.com/kekoponte) and [@coquedesigns](https://twitter.com/coquedesigns) did testing and emotional support and.

 **Q: My maraca does not sound, why?**
 **A:** You must add it to your home screen (see step 2 in the `Setup` section).
-Mobile browsers limit the access to the features of the device.
-The audio API only works if the webapp is installed on the home screen.
+Mobile browsers limit the access to features of the device.
+The HTML5 Audio API only works if the webapp is installed on the home screen, or so it seems.

 **Q: It this great product free?**
 **A:** Yep, but we may add some in-app purchases to unlock more maracas.